jennybc/2014-01-27-miami/lessons/r/intermediate/index.md

 Session 2.4

 *We assume that between schedule slippage and dedicating time to RCR session, it is wise to leave one session unplanned!
-If we are on/ahead of schedule, we will have open Q and A.*
+If we are on/ahead of schedule, we will have open Q and A and/or pose specific challenges to work on together.

 Jenny notes to self (may not make sense to others!)